How to Forgive Someone Who Hurt You: A Gentle, Biblical Path

 Choose one blessing sentence you can pray for the other person without pretending about the harm.
 For example, “Lord, lead them into Your light.”
 Keep it simple.
 Over time, this practice pries open clenched fists.
 As the grip loosens, gratitude often begins to fill the space resentment once occupied.

 Once a week, serve someone in a way that costs you a little time or comfort.
-Mercy grows stronger by being used, like a muscle that builds with steady, gentle training.
+Mercy grows by being practiced—the way a muscle strengthens through steady, gentle use.

 A prayer for those learning to forgive